-A complete draft of project reports will be submitted to the Graduate Oversight Committee for approval by March 1 of the 4th semester in residence for fall admits or the 5th semester in residence for spring admits.
+A complete draft of the project reports will be submitted to the Graduate Oversight Committee for approval by March 1st of the 4th semester in residence for fall admits or the 5th semester in residence for spring admits.
 Each submitted report must be approved by the primary advisor for that project, either via a signature on a hard copy of the report, and electronic signature, or via an email that is attached to the document prior to submission.
 Submission instructions will be communicated to students prior to the deadline.
 Failure to submit signed reports for the two projects will result in a meeting with the Graduate Oversight Committee.
 Students should consider the following in preparing their project reports:

 - At least one of the two project reports will be written and formatted following the style of a manuscript being submitted to a major professional journal in the field relevant to the research. - The second project report may be written up in the style of a manuscript (noted above) or as a research proposal following the style of a funding agency (e.g., NSF, NASA, DOE, etc.) that includes the project results to date and their relationship to the proposed future work.
-Note, details such as a budget, CV, funding history, etc., which are necessary for a proposal to a funding program, are not a necessary component of the project report; the presentation of results are essential.
+Note, details such as a budget, CV, funding history, etc., which are necessary for a proposal to a funding program, are not a necessary component of the project report; in the case of a manuscript or a proposal the presentation of results are essential. - The reports should be detailed and concise.
+The length of the text should be a minimum of 5 pages and no longer than 10 pages; figures, tables, and references are in addition to this length.
+The reports should be single-spaced using 12-point font.
+They must include an abstract, sufficient background material that demonstrates familiarity with the subject, relevant equations and figures, a discussion of the work completed to date, a description of the work necessary to complete the project, and appropriately formatted references.

-- The reports should be detailed and concise.
-The length of text should be a minimum of 5 pages and no longer than 10 pages, with figures, tables and references in addition to this length.
-The report should be single-spaced with 12-point font.
-It must include an abstract, sufficient background material that demonstrates familiarity with the subject, relevant equations and figures, a discussion of the work completed to date, a description of the work necessary to complete the project, and references. - When submitted to the Graduate Oversight Committee on March 1, each project report should be a complete draft.
-Significant additional progress should occur on the documents up through the date of the exam. - The final versions of the two written project reports must be submitted to the student's Comprehensive Exam Committee at least two weeks in advance of the oral portion of the comprehensive examination.
-Failure to do so may result in the rescheduling of the exam. - Work on both of the projects should consume a substantial portion of the student's effort during the 2 years prior to the oral examination.
+- When submitted to the Graduate Oversight Committee on March 1st, each project report should be a complete draft.
+Significant additional progress should occur on the documents up through the date on which they are submitted to the exam committee. - The final versions of the two written project reports must be submitted to the student's Comprehensive Exam Committee at least two weeks in advance of the oral portion of the comprehensive examination.
+Failure to do so is likely to result in the rescheduling of the exam. - Work on both of the projects should consume a substantial portion of the student's effort during the 2 years prior to the oral examination.
 Students will normally be expected to register for 3 hours of research in addition to courses (maximum of 12 hours total) in their 2nd and 3rd semesters to allow them to focus on their projects. - It is expected that one of the two projects will lead to a student's PhD dissertation research.
 To as great a degree as possible, given realities of funding and other considerations, the second project (the one that does not become the PhD research subject) should be of the student's own design and carried out in as independent a fashion as possible, in coordination with the primary and secondary advisor.